 As daunting as it seems, this is an opportunity for product teams to shine and let the value of their work be known across the business—from the CFO’s office to the boardroom.

-Here are three key reasons product teams should always leverage product data—but especially when times are tough.
+Here are three key reasons product teams should always leverage product data with the benefits of using product analytics—but especially when times are tough.

-1. It helps you speak the same language as your CFO
+1. Product analytics helps you speak the same language as your CFO

 Product analytics helps companies objectively understand how their customers interact with their products and move through their digital experiences.
 It shows the irrefutable, quantitative truth of what your customers are actually doing in your product (not just what they say they’re doing)—including the areas they use the most, the places they’re getting stuck, and all the actions they take in between.
 This kind of quantifiable insight allows you to validate product decisions, justify feature investments (or divestments), and make a clear case for resources.